TheLancashireman/tiny-bare-metal/led85/README.md

 LED blink program on attiny85 bare metal - 20ms on, once every 2 seconds.

+The timing in this sketch is done using timing loops.

 No arduino libraries were harmed during the construction of this application. :-)

 ## License, disclaimer etc.